Link Search Menu Expand Document Documentation Menu

 Low-level Python client

 This getting started guide illustrates how to connect to OpenSearch, index documents, and run queries.
-For the client source code, see the opensearch-py repo.
+For additional information, see the following resources:

 Setup